 |Cranleigh Team||01483 782440|

 |Guildford & Waverley West Teams||Ash Vale Health Centre and Farnham Hospital||01483 782093|

 |West Elmbridge Teams||Weybridge and Walton

-Attendance at all baby clinics are by appointment only: Weybridge Children Centre, Burhill Children Centre, Walton Children Centre and soon at the Walton Health Centre from 3rd January 2018.
+Attendance at all baby clinics is by appointment only: Weybridge Children Centre, Burhill Children Centre, Walton Children Centre and Walton Health Centre.

-To cancel, change or rebook a missed appointment, please call the advice line where the Health Visiting Team will be more than happy to help you.
+To cancel, change or rebook a missed appointment, please call the Health Visiting Team who will be more than happy to help you.